Arundhati Roy: Our battle for love must be militantly waged – and beautifully won

 It’s as hard to defend yourself against trumped up charges as it is to wake up a person who is pretending to sleep.
 In India we have learned that relying on legal redress is a risky proposition.
 In any case where and when have courts ever turned back the tide of Fascism?
 In our country laws are selectively applied depending on your class, caste, ethnicity, religion, gender and political beliefs.
 So, while poets and priests, students, activists, teachers and lawyers are in prison, mass murderers, serial killers, daylight lynch mobs, disreputable judges and venomous TV anchors are handsomely rewarded and can aspire for high office.
 The highest, even.

-Nobody with even average intelligence can miss the pattern of how the 2018 Bhima Koregaon rally, the 2020 anti-Citizenship AmendmentAct protests and now the farmers protests have sought be discredit and sabotaged by agent provocateurs in exactly the same way.
+Nobody with even average intelligence can miss the pattern of how the 2018 Bhima Koregaon rally, the 2020 anti-Citizenship AmendmentAct protests and now the farmers protests have sought to be discredited and sabotaged by agent provocateurs in exactly the same way.
 The immunity they enjoy speaks volumes about the support they enjoy with the current regime.
 I could show you how this pattern has repeated itself over decades to bring these people to power.
 As state elections approach, we await with dread what lies in store for the people of West Bengal.

 Over the last two years the Elgar Parishad as an event and an organisation has been relentlessly defamed and demonised by the corporate media.
 Elgar Parishad: to many ordinary people those two words conjure up a shady cabal of radicals – terrorists, jehadis, Urban Naxals, Dalit Panthers – plotting to destroy India.
 In this climate of name-calling, of threat, dread and anxiety, just to have organised this meeting is in itself an act of courage and defiance that deserves to be saluted.
 It’s incumbent on those of us up here on the stage to speak as candidly as we can.